eul94458/quket_withdoc/sphinx/sphinx_ghpages_walkthrough.md

   > 1. `Ctrl+C` to stop that.
   > 2. Run `sphinx-autobuild ./source ../docs` again.
-  > 3. If this does not fix the problem, than it is a fatal issue that sphinx cannot parse your package's docstrings.
+  > 3. If this does not fix the problem, then it is a fatal issue that sphinx cannot parse your package's docstrings.
 You should review your docstrings.

 - Question:
   - New changes is not reflected on the http://127.0.0.1:8000.

   > You need to rebuild the HTML.
   > First delete `docs/` then delete `sphinx/source/autoapi/`,
   > so that sphinx-autobuild detects that and rebuild everything.